Rattler868/SOC-Lab/README.md

 # SOC-Lab
-I will be a SOC Lab at home
+This will be my first attempt at building a SOC lab at home.